10 of the World's Most Entertaining New Year's Customs

 9. AUSTRALIA // SYDNEY FIREWORKS DISPLAY

-As one of the first countries to celebrate the New Year, Australians kick off the festivities with a major bang—to the tune of seven firework-filled barges.
+As one of the first countries to celebrate New Year's Eve, Australians kick off the festivities with a major bang—to the tune of seven firework-filled barges.
 The annual 12-minute show—one of the world’s largest fireworks displays—dazzles more than 1 million spectators who gather along the waterfront, with the beautiful Sydney Opera House as its backdrop.
 They even host an earlier fireworks show, at 9 p.m., for any little Aussies whose bedtime is long before the main event.

 10. SOUTH AFRICA // THROWING HOUSEHOLD ITEMS OUT THE WINDOW

-To end things on a slightly absurd (and rather unsafe) note, we have Johannesburg, South Africa, where locals ring in the New Year by throwing old household items out the window—a quite literal "out with the old" type of symbolism.
+To end things on a slightly absurd (and rather unsafe) note, we have Johannesburg, South Africa, where locals ring in the new year by throwing old household items out the window—a quite literal "out with the old" type of symbolism.
 The tradition has gotten a bit out of hand in recent years, as residents in high-rise buildings have taken to tossing furniture, appliances, bottles and, well, just about anything out the windows.
-As you’d expect, this tradition comes with its set of annual injuries, but local government is doing its part to keep the New Year’s celebrations safe—even if it’s accompanied by the age-old warning, "Watch out below!"
+As you’d expect, this tradition comes with its set of annual injuries, but local government is doing its part to keep the New Year’s Eve celebrations safe—even if it’s accompanied by the age-old warning, "Watch out below!"